Gunman-Contracts-modders/gunman-contracts-modders.github.io/docs/how-to-mod.md

 ## 1. Install MelonLoader

-Download the installer from the [MelonLoader releases](https://github.com/LavaGang/MelonLoader/releases), point it at the game's `.exe` and install.
+Download the installer (and if needed requirements) from the [MelonLoader website](https://melonwiki.xyz/#/?id=requirements), point it at the game and install.
 Start the game once.
 On the first start, MelonLoader generates the readable game libraries for you (usually in the game's `MelonLoader/Il2CppAssemblies` folder).
 You will need them in step 4.

 ## 2. Create your mod